De Minaur’s epic fightback books final with Zverev

 Rublev broke DeMinaur at love to close out the first set and raced ahead 6-2 in the tiebreaker, but De Minaur hit an ace, service winner and forehand winner to pull level, then forced a third set on a Rublev mis-hit and wide backhand.

-De Minaur lost his only meeting with Zverev in a Davis Cup fifth-set tie-breaker earlier this year.
+De Minaur lost his only meeting with Zverev in a Davis Cup fifth-set tie-breaker earlier this year.“It was a very tight match,” De Minaur said.
+“I’m going to have to play some very high-quality tennis.
+The main thing is to recover and get back tomorrow and do the same thing.”

 Comments